Forming the local starburst galaxy Haro 11 through hydrodynamical merger simulations: Discussion

 The SFR of our chosen output is slightly higher than the observed SFR ($\sim40\Msolyr$ compared to $\lesssim30\Msolyr$).
 This increases to $\gtrsim100\Msolyr$ within the time it takes the galaxies to merge and the morphology to become unrecognisable.
-Even if we chose this later output, the factor of two difference in the SFR is well within the uncertainties of small-scale physics within the simulation that regulate star formation, e.g. the adopted star formation efficiency, stellar feedback, among other factors.
-We found that the SFR was stable to small tweaks to the orbit, with exception of close interactions.
-However, the SFR is highly sensitive to the chosen time output we choose to observe, due to the fact that the Haro 11 model is currently undergoing a powerful starburst which can vary from a few $\Msolyr$ to $100\Msolyr$ within $\sim 10$\,Myr.
+Even if we chose this later output, the factor of two difference in the SFR is well within the uncertainties of small-scale physics within the simulation that regulate star formation, e.g. the adopted star formation efficiency and stellar feedback.
+We found that the SFR was stable to small tweaks to the orbit, with the exception of close interactions.
+However, the SFR is highly sensitive to the time output we choose to analyse the galaxy, due to the fact that the Haro 11 model is currently undergoing a powerful starburst which can vary from a few $\Msolyr$ to $100\Msolyr$ within $\sim 10$\,Myr.
 Thus, the current SFR sets a relatively strong constraint for the time at which we observe the galaxy.

+The stellar clusters in our simulation show similar findings as in observations: knot B and C are more massive and contain older stars, compared to knot A. However, our simulation suggest the formation of more massive clusters, which would be readily observed if real.
+These massive clusters are partially a side-effect of how the post-processing clustering algorithm works, as we chose parameters that enhanced clustering to highlight low mass clusters.
+Furthermore, we are not fully capturing all stellar cluster (in particular the least massive) due to the limited spatial and mass resolution in our simulations.

+The final gas and stellar mass between simulation and observations are in agreement, but this is neither surprising nor a viable constraint as the galaxy is modelled to have similar masses.
+However, it is reassuring that no additional effects, such as stellar feedback and tidal stripping, have significantly altered this match.
+Furthermore, the comparison between gas phases is uncertain, but it is encouraging that there is a broad agreement in the distribution.
+Although, there is a significant amount ($1.90\times10^9\Msol$) of hot/warm ionised gas within the halo of our galaxies, which is too diffuse to be observed and therefore presented separately from the ionised gas mass.